 1. Try the local cuisine from a street vendor or a local restaurant!

 Balinese cuisine is widely popular for its delicious exotic flavors that differ from the cuisine that Western nations are used to.
-You will soon realize that rice is a very common side dish, as most of the local dishes either contain rice or they are made to accompany rice.
-All dishes make heavy usage of spices, fresh vegetable, meat and fish.
+You will soon realize that rice is a very common side dish, as most of the local dishes either contain rice or are made to accompany rice.
+All dishes make heavy usage of spices, fresh vegetables, meat, and fish.

 The Balinese Street Vendors offer a more authentic Balinese eating-out experience, however, you need to be extra cautious before eating street food.
 Whether it's the first time you visit Bali or not, you should prefer a local food guide tour, which, in addition to being safer, will make your eating exploration much easier.
 If you still want to explore the local food tradition alone, then visit one of the night markets!

 2. Enjoy an exotic cocktail or a refreshing juice made of local tropical fruits!

 Whether you are a cocktail fan or not, do not miss to try the fruity local cocktails, made with local fruits and vegetables that cannot be found in Western countries.
 Even cocktails with passion fruit (a rather popular ingredient in most cocktail bars in the West), will taste much better in Bali.
 The Lookout Lounge Bar is a great venue to enjoy your cocktail in an intimate environment and it's just by the hotel's lobby.

 If you are not a fan of alcohol, then skip the cocktails and try the delicious Balinese tropical juices.
 Dragon fruit, mangosteen, durian, coconut, jackfruit, rambutan, guava... with so many fruits on the list, you will be really confused on which combination to try first.
 The Lucid Liquids Health Bar of Radisson Blue Uluwatu Resort is the best option for a juice during the day.